runabol/spring-boot-starter-graphql/README.md

 ## GraphQL to the rescue

-Alternatively, we could use GraphQL to expose an API that could like something like this:
+Alternatively, using GraphQL we expose a single endpoint (typically `/graphql`) which accepts a GraphQL query from the client and responds with the requested data.
+Here's an example:

 ```
 POST /graphql